 Continuing downhill and following the arrows the next stopping place is Molinaseca.
 The town has an outstanding Romanesque bridge that leads across the river into the town and the main street.
 At the end of the bridge on the left is a great little cafe where you can hang out for a while with a view of the bridge and say hello to fellow pilgrims.

-Make sure you have water when leaving Molinaseca as there are no fountains before the hostel in Ponferrada, which is nearly another 8km.
-This last 8km is semi-urban and much of the walking is beside the road with little tree coverage.
+Make sure you have water when leaving Molinaseca as there are no fountains before the hostel in Ponferrada, which is nearly another 8 km (5 mi).
+This last 8 km are semi-urban and much of the walking is beside the road with little tree coverage.